mscottreynolds/cse210-03/README.md

     1. Gets input guess from player.
     2. Updates jumper with players guess.
     3. Checks jumper status.
-        1. If word guessed, then send game won message to player and quit.
+        1. If word guessed, then display message to and quit.
         2. If no parachute left, then send game over message to player and quit.
         3. otherwise repeat loop at 'display current jumper status'